This section helps you install and configure the Noir Language Server.

 If you'd like to verify that the

 nargo lsp command is available, you can run

 lsp in the list of commands.
 If you see it, you're using a version of Noir with LSP support.

 The Client component is usually an editor plugin that launches the Server.
 It communicates LSP messages between the editor and the Server.
 For example, when you save a file, the Client will alert the Server, so it can try to compile the project and report any errors.

-When you language server is running correctly and the VSCode plugin is installed, you should see handy codelens buttons for compilation, execution, and tests:
+When your language server is running correctly and the VSCode plugin is installed, you should see handy codelens buttons for compilation, measuring circuit size, execution, and tests:

 - Noir: Enable LSP - If checked, the extension will launch the Language Server via

 - Noir: Nargo Flags - Additional flags may be specified if you require them to be added when the extension calls

 - Noir: Nargo Path - An absolute path to a Nargo binary with the

 lspcommand.
 This may be useful if Nargo is not within the